-Normally, hydraulic fluid conforming to specification MIL-H-5606 is used in all three hydraulic systems; however, some customers arc converting to approved alternative fluids.
+Normally, hydraulic fluid conforming to specification MIL-H-5606 or MIL-H-83282 is used in all three hydraulic systems.
 Hydraulic system tubing subject to 3000 psi pressures is made of corrosion-resistant steel, while low pressure lines such as fluid return lines and reservoir drain lines are made of an aluminum alloy.
-Flareless-type fittings, referred to as ERMETO or MS flareless fittings, are used for tubing connections.
+Flareless-type fittings. referred to as ERMETO or MS flareless fittings, are used for tubing connections.